Canberra: from brunch to bush walking

 We are ‘nipping’ up Mount Taylor.
 It’s a ten-minute drive from the suburb my friend lives in and a bit of after-work exercise for her.
 For us English visitors and in particular me, a wannabe David Attenborough, it’s two hours of magic.

 First we come across a field of yellow and white cockatoos, strutting amongst the long grass with their polls up and flittering in the last night.
 Further up the goat track, as we scramble through the trees we spy the red flash of a lorikeet and hear the call of many more exotic birds.
 After traipsing through a meadow of sunshine-coloured wild flowers we reach the top and a reception party of serious-eyed grey kangaroos.

-After having a silent but, I felt, deep conversation with one kangaroo who stood three metres from me, ears straight and alert but relaxed on his oversized hind legs, I went to look at the view.
+After having a silent but, I felt, meaningful exchange with one kangaroo who stood three metres from me, ears straight and alert but relaxed on his oversized hind legs, I went to look at the view.